 I need to organise an activity group election, what do I do?

 We would encourage all society, sport or network leaders to ensure that all their members have signed up via our website.
 We will then be able to assist you with running online elections and handovers.
-We will be contacting all activity group leaders shortly with more information.

 Can sports/societies/networks still meet?